ArmAlam/docker-and-k8/README.md

 - **Bind Mounts** -- Mapped host machine code with container folder.
 Great for persistent and editable data

 - **Docker Network** -- Container uses network to communicate from one container to another container in a host machine.

+- **Multi Stage Build** -- Multi stage build allows to have one Dockerfile, but define multiple build steps or stages.
+Stages can copy results from each other.
+Every FROM instruction in a Dockerfile creates a new stage.
+Even if the same image is as the previous step.